For Patients & Caregivers

 Cranberry is an evergreen shrub that is grown in North America and Europe.
 The processed fruit and juice, both rich in vitamin C, are widely consumed as food.
 The juice extract is marketed as a dietary supplement for urinary tract health and to prevent urinary tract infections (UTIs).
 It has also been used for oral and gastrointestinal infections, cardiovascular diseases, and against cancer.

 Results with cranberry preparations for UTIs have been mixed.
 Clinical studies demonstrate that cranberry extracts can help prevent UTIs in adults (2) (3), children (4), and prostate cancer patients undergoing radiation therapy (5) (50).
-Although a large double-blind study of older adults with high-baseline UTI risk also suggest some benefit (51), the UTI definitions used were considered questionable (52), and a subsequent analysis determined there were increased costs with no meaningful reduction in UTI rates in a geriatric nursing home environment (53).
+While a large double-blind study of older adults with high-baseline UTI risk also suggest some benefit (51), another similar study yielded negative results (52).
+A subsequent analysis determined there were increased costs with no meaningful reduction in UTI rates in a geriatric nursing home environment (53).
 Studies of cranberry juice for recurrent UTIs have also been mixed, with one study finding no benefit among college-aged women (6), and another observing significant reductions in UTI relapse in women over age 50 (54).
 Cranberry was not as effective or cost-effective as trimethoprim-sulfamethoxazole in preventing UTIs in premenopausal women, but patients were less likely to develop antibiotic-resistant bacteria (8) (55).
 In volunteers from different regions, anti-adhesion activity with cranberry powder was found to be dose-dependent (7) .
 Overall, a systematic review determined that cranberry juice was more effective than capsules or tablets (56), but despite some support for recurrent UTI prophylaxis, there is not enough evidence to recommend cranberry juice for UTI prevention (9).

 Cranberry juice inhibited the adhesion of H. pylori to human gastric mucosa (18), and regular consumption of cranberry juice can suppress H. pylori infection (19) (20), a major factor in peptic ulcer disease and gastric cancer.
 When used with standard treatment, cranberry juice helps to eradicate H. pylori in women (21).
 It has also been shown to prevent plaque formation and the development of gum disease due to its anticolonizing and antiadhesion properties (22) (23).